Ford Cortina: Mark V (1979–1982)

 Variants included the Base, L, GL, and Ghia (all available in saloon and estate forms), together with Base and L specification two-door saloon versions (this body style was available up to Ghia V6 level on overseas markets).
 The replacement for the previous Mark IV S models was an S package of optional extras, which was available as an upgrade on most Mark V models from L trim level upwards.
 For the final model year of 1982, this consisted of front and rear bumper overriders, sports driving lamps, an S badge on the boot, tachometer, four-spoke steering wheel, revised suspension settings, front gas shock absorbers, Sports gear-lever knob, Sports road wheels, 185/70 SR x 13 tyres, and fishnet Recaro sports seats (optional).
 Various "special editions" were announced, including the Calypso and Carousel.
-The final production model was the Crusader special edition, which was available as a 1.3-litre, 1.6-litre, and 2.0-litre saloons or 1.6-litre and 2.0-litre estates.
-The Crusader was a final run-out model in 1982, along with the newly introduced Sierra.
-It was the best-specified Cortina produced to date, and 30,000 were sold, which also made it Ford's best-selling special edition model.
-Another special edition model was the estate Cortina Huntsman, of which 150 were produced.
-By this time, the Cortina was starting to feel the competition from a rejuvenated (and Opel-influenced) Vauxhall, which with the 1981 release Cavalier J-Car, was starting to make inroads on the Cortina's traditional fleet market, largely helped by the front-wheel drive benefits of weight.
-By the time of the model's demise in 1982 in favour of the Sierra, the Cortina was effectively a 12-year-old design due to the outgoing Mk4/5 being largely a re-skin of the 1970 Mk3.
+The final production model was the Crusader special edition, a run-out model which was available as a 1.3-litre, 1.6-litre and 2.0-litre saloons or 1.6-litre and 2.0-litre estates.
+It arrived a few months before the launch of its successor, the Sierra.
+It was the best-specified Cortina produced to date and 30,000 were sold which also made it Ford's best-selling special-edition model.
+Another special-edition model was the estate Cortina Huntsman, of which 150 were produced.
+By this time, the Cortina was starting to feel the competition from a rejuvenated (and Opel-influenced) Vauxhall which with the 1981 release Cavalier J-Car, was starting to make inroads on the Cortina's traditional fleet market, largely helped by the front-wheel drive benefits of weight.
+By the time of the model's demise in 1982 in favour of the Sierra, the Cortina was effectively a 12-year-old design due to the outgoing Mk4/5 being largely a reskin of the 1970 Mk3.

-The Mk V Cortina was released in Australia in April 1980, where it was known as the TF Cortina.
-It sold poorly and was dropped in 1982.
+In April 1980, the Mk V Cortina was released in Australia, where it was known as the TF Cortina.
+It sold poorly and was quietly dropped in 1981.
+The Drive website later suggested very firmly that the model, in its six-cylinder versions, was a "lemon", and as well as having "dubious build quality" and a "hard ride", it had "a large six under the bonnet and no weight in the back", and was therefore "an ill-handling and unwieldy monster".